shapiromatron/litter_getter/README.md

 ### PubMed

-The PubMed API generally requires an API for best [performance](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/), therefore `litter_getter` requires a key to use.
+The PubMed API generally uses an API key for best [performance](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/), in `litter_getter` this is optional but can be added, you'll only need to do this one time for a session.

 ```python
 from litter_getter import pubmed